 Rated as the best German internet provider in several consumer magazine tests in 2020 1&1 Internet is a very good option to sign up with.

 1&1 offers very fast internet via glass fiber as well as options for users that have their focus on a good deal rather than the fastest internet.

 So why should you go for 1&1 Internet?
 There are actually several reasons, which we all gonna talk about here.

 For years in Berlin there were very few (especially affordable) options to surf faster than the usual 8-16Mb/s.

 Luckily 1&1 changed that and offers really affordable and fast internet with up to 250Mb/s.

 If you are one of the few lucky ones you might even get up to 1.000Mb/s if internet via glass fibre is available for your address.

 Not only does 1&1 offer one of the fastest internet connections, but also do they have very fair prices for their packages.

-What sets them appart from most other German internet providers is the fact, that you will get a free Homeserver from Fritzbox, which are by far the best routers around these days, if you sign up for 24 months.
+What sets them appart from most other German internet providers is the fact, that you will get a good deal for a Homeserver from Fritzbox, which are by far the best routers around these days, if you sign up for 24 months.

 DSL contracts include German landline